gerikoka/Drexel-Calendar/README.md

 ## How to Run app.py
-Run the folling commands to create a virtual environment:
+Run the following commands to create a virtual environment on the **Drexel-Calendar** directory:
 ```bash
 pip install virtualenv
 python3 -m venv env